andy06andy06/andy06andy06/README.md

 ### 🥳 Welcome to my GitHub profile!

-Hi, I'm **Andy**, a passionate AI & Computer Vision developer.
+I'm **Andy**, a passionate AI & Computer Vision developer.
 I take great care in the architecture and code quality of the things I build.

 - 🎓 **Education**: Dual Degree Master at National Taiwan University & University of Tsukuba.
 - 🧪 **Research**: Deep Learning, Computer Vision, and Animal Behavior Analysis.